versible/price-elasticity/README.md

 The core of the methodology is a regression to fit a relationship between unit price and volume.
 The complexity lies in the work to assemble "unit price" and "volume" measures such that a regression returns a credible and useful output.

-Dtails are given in the separate `Methodology.md` file in this repository.
+Details are given in the separate `Methodology.md` file in this repository.

 ## Code